 Organizations need to change their perception and look beyond, especially regarding the concept of a “citizen data scientist”.

 Since business users are already well versed in their respective domains, why not enable them with data science capabilities as well?
 Think of how intelligent GPS routing software allows us to get to our destinations quickly, accurately, and with a good forecast time based on traffic and weather conditions, all without needing to know how to read a road map.
 Intelligent GPS routing/mapping has changed how everyone gets to a destination, and automated machine learning will do the same for all business users.

 This Copernicus-type change is already happening today.
 These automated machine learning platforms are transforming organizations by empowering business users and domain experts with extensive self- service machine learning capabilities that require little or no data science technical skills

-DataRobot is a pioneer in this revolution, having already delivered an AI platform that helps break down the final barriers for business users to have access to machine learning.
+DataRobot is a pioneer in this revolution, having already delivered a AI Cloud platform that helps break down the final barriers for business users to have access to machine learning.
 Everyone in the organization, from domain experts to business analysts, regardless of industry, can now extract insights from their digital data quickly, with clearly explained reasons, rationale, and transparency.
 The business value cannot be ignored – processes can be optimized, fine-tuned, and deployed rapidly as new data becomes available, transforming how an organization can innovate and compete continuously.

 In short, DataRobot has removed the technicality of AI modeling and facilitated automated machine learning with best-of-breed algorithms.